polterguy/phosphorusfive/plugins/extras/p5.json/README.md

 * [json2lambda] - Creates one or more lambda objects from one or more JSON snippets
 * [lambda2json] - Creates a JSON snippet from one or more lambda objects.

+Both of these Active Events can take expressions, leading to what you'd like to transform.
 Below you can see an example of using **[json2lambda]** to convert a JSON snippet to a lambda object.

 ```
 json2lambda:@"{